Towards a sustainable and

 Background

 Research infrastructures (RI) are facilities that provide resources and services for research communities to conduct research and foster innovation.
-The Future Circilar Collider [LH1] will be a research infrastructure that is hosted by CERN, conceived and constructed by an international collaboration, providing open access to a worldwide community of scientists.
+The Future Circular Collider would be a research infrastructure hosted by CERN, conceived and constructed by an international collaboration, and providing open access to a worldwide community of scientists.

 As part of the feasibility study for the Future Circular Collider (FCC) research infrastructure, it is anticipated that approximately 16 million tons of excavation materials would be generated.
 The creation of a credible plan for the potential utilization of these excavation materials goes along the identification of different reuse pathways to sort and pre-treat materials, including transforming sterile rock – a soft and heterogeneous sedimentary rock called molasse – into functional soil for urban greening, agriculture, forestry and renaturation applications, in line with the principles of a circular economy.
 The goal is to avoid classifying this heterogeneous sedimentary rock as waste and thus prevent its disposal in landfills, in line with the avoid-reduce-compensate (ARC) approach.